selareid/polarity_models_python/README.md

 The file `src/figure_helper.py` is used for commonly used colours and labels across figures.

+The task `run_example` outlines the general way to run the new four-equation polarity model and how to change parameters.

 Note that generated savedata filenames are not necessarily unique.
 It is possible that a change to initial condition or parameters might not change the filename.
 Be suspicious if you change something and it doesn't rerun the simulation.

 ## Dependencies